sasagawa888/scbm/README.md

 ## File Path Resolution in N-Prolog

-When loading files, M-Prolog automatically resolves file paths based on the following rules:
+When loading files, SCBM-Prolog automatically resolves file paths based on the following rules:

 1. **Relative paths** (starting with `./` or `../`) are used directly.
 If no extension is present, `.pl` is appended.
-2. If the environment variable `MPROLOG_HOME` is set, files are loaded from that directory.
+2. If the environment variable `SCBM_HOME` is set, files are loaded from that directory.
-3. If `MPROLOG_HOME` is not set but `HOME` is, files are loaded from `$HOME/mprolog/`.
+3. If `SCBM_HOME` is not set but `HOME` is, files are loaded from `$HOME/scbm/`.
 4. Otherwise, the given name is used as-is.
 If it lacks an extension, `.pl` is appended.

 In all cases, if the file name already contains a dot (`.`), it is assumed to include an extension and `.pl` will not be added.